Unit inclusion in a non-semisimple braided tensor category and non-compact relative TQFTs: Non-semisimple WRT relative to CY

 We can now state the conjectures which are the main motivation for the study above.
 The main idea is that the Witten--Reshetikhin--Turaev theories and their non-semisimple variants can be obtained in a fully extended setting from a 3D theory relative to an invertible 4D anomaly.
 In particular, they are defined in a setting where the cobordism hypothesis applies, and can be rebuilt out of their value at the point.
-These would be a (not necessarily semisimple) modular tensor category for the invertible 4-TQFT and the 1-morphism induced by the inclusion of the unit for the relative 3-TQFT.
-As exposed above, in the non-semisimple case the unit inclusion is only partially dualizable, and induces a non-compact TQFT.\\ These conjectures follow ideas of Walker \cite{WalkerNotes}, Freed and Teleman \cite{FreedSlides} in the semisimple case, of Jordan and Safronov in the non-semisimple case.
+These would be a not necessarily semisimple modular tensor category for the invertible 4-TQFT and the 1-morphism induced by the inclusion of the unit for the relative 3-TQFT.
+As exposed above, in the non-semisimple case the unit inclusion is only partially dualizable, and induces a non-compact TQFT.

+These conjectures follow ideas of Walker \cite{WalkerNotes}, Freed and Teleman \cite{FreedSlides} in the semisimple case, of Jordan and Safronov in the non-semisimple case.
 We do not know of a formal statement in the existing literature and propose one here.